shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 “Time for training.
 You’re coming today, right, Ersie?”

-“Yes, Wryonin, just like I have for a week.”
+“Yes, Wryonin, just like I have for the past week.”

 “Ok, just making sure.”